This Converted Short Bus Was Turned Into A Modern Tiny Home On Wheels

 The exterior has a backup camera, a front bike rack, and custom decal stickers.
 There is also a growing collection of stickers on the side of the bus as they travel to new places.
 Around back, the trunk has shelves for storing various items like their collapsible grill.

-The bus is topped with two 165-watt solar panels and a rooftop deck.
+The converted short bus is topped with two 165-watt solar panels and a rooftop deck.
 The wooden deck measures about 8 feet by 10 feet and can be accessed using a telescoping ladder.
 It also has hooks on the frame so they can hang their hammocks.

 The solar panels along with their 200Ah Victron LiFePO4 smart battery are able to power all of their electrical needs, including the chest fridge, MaxxAir fan, LED lights, a fan for their Nature’s Head Composting Toilet, the backup monitor, water pump, smoke/CO2 detector, and five outlets that can plug in phone chargers, etc.